rcisignal 0.3.1

 plot()is now defined forrcisignal_rel_pairwise_reportobjects returned byrun_discriminability_pairwise().
 One call lays out one cluster t-map per pair in a square-ish grid (same blue/red sign convention and FWE contours as the per-pairplot.rcisignal_rel_cluster_test()).
 A warning fires abovemax_pairs = 12; passmax_pairs = Infto silence. -

-plot()on arcisignal_rel_cluster_testresult gains acolour_bar = TRUEargument (default preserves prior behaviour).
-SetFALSEto suppress the per-panel colour bar when packing many panels into a small grid; the new pairwise plot method uses this internally.
+plot()on arcisignal_rel_cluster_testresult gains acolor_bar = TRUEargument (default preserves prior behavior).
+SetFALSEto suppress the per-panel color bar when packing many panels into a small grid; the new pairwise plot method uses this internally.

 Documentation